energysistem/manuals/42430-Energy_Phone_Neo_4G/en/25-warranty.md

 <quick_guide>
 ## Warranty

-Energy Sistem Soyntec S.A. is liable for any lack of conformity which exists at the time the goods were purchased during a period of 36 months.
+Energy Sistem Technology, S.A. is liable for any lack of conformity which exists at the time the goods were purchased during a period of 36 months.
 Batteries are excluded from the 36-month warranty, having a warranty period of 12 months.

 This warranty covers any defects in workmanship or materials.